Marche

 Getting there: Direct IC/Frecce station on the Bologna--Ancona line (~1 h from Bologna).

 The regional capital is not a classic beauty, but the old town on the headland has character, the cathedral perch offers sweeping Adriatic views, and it is the main rail hub for the region.
-The nearby Conero Riviera (see Beaches below) is the real draw.
+The Conero Riviera just south is the real draw.
 Ancona is a stop on the main Adriatic rail line and is reachable by fast trains from Bologna and Milan.

 Marche is one of Italy's most rewarding food regions, with dishes that remain stubbornly local.